Rodolfo Castro Player Props: Pirates vs. Rockies

 Rodolfo Castro At The Plate

-- Castro is hitting .258 with five doubles, three home runs and 11 walks.
+- Castro is hitting .260 with five doubles, four home runs and 12 walks.

-- Castro has driven home a run in six games this year (18.2%), including more than one RBI in 12.1% of his games and producing three or more of his team's runs on one occasion..
+- Castro has had at least one RBI in 20.0% of his games this season (seven of 35), with two or more RBI five times (14.3%).
+He has also accounted for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.